SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE3/README.md

 bas_developers = ["dev1@example.com", "dev2@example.com"]
 ```

-If you are using factory landscapes such as `eu10`, `us10`, `ap10` ensure following entitlement is added to the subaccount.
+If you are creating Subaccount in Live or Production landscapes such as `EU10`, `US10`, `AP10` etc ensure following entitlement is added to the subaccount.

 - `sapappstudio` application with `standard-edition` plan